RichterBea/Community-Tutorial/fail2ban-on-ubuntu.md

 ### Step 2.2 - jail-action.conf

 The jail action contains the instructions what to do with IP addresses which are matched by the filters.
 These actions can be used for all jails.

-We want to implement the action as follows:
+Create a new file named `jail-action.conf` and implement the action as follows:

 ```bash
 [Definition]